 Why Should You Schedule Content?

-Over the past few weeks, we’ve spent some time talking about different social media, from Twitter to Pinterest.
+Over the past few weeks, we’ve spent some time talking about different social media.
 If you’re like most authors, you’re trying to juggle your writing career with a full-time job, and perhaps a family, too.
 Marketing probably doesn’t rank high on your list of things to do (although it should).